jrudenstam/url-replacer/README.md

 # url-replacer
-Replacing URL's in elements with specific class name.

-Replacing in elements within element having the selector.
+JS-module replacing URL's in elements within element having the correct class name.

 Matching only urls with protocol specified as <code>http</code> or <code>https</code>.
 Removing subdomain in anchor text if it is <code>www</code>.